quiltdata/quilt/docs/FAQ.md

 ## Which version of Quilt are you on?

 ### Python client

 ```bash
 quilt3 --version
 ```

 ### CloudFormation application

 1. Go to CloudFormation > Stacks > YourQuiltStack > Outputs
 1. Copy the row labeled TemplateBuildMetadata
 1. "git_revision" is your template version

+This information is also available in the footer of the main page of the Catalog.

 ## Hashing during `push` takes a long time.
 Can I speed it up?